worksofliam/logicgoose/readme.md

 1. A CLI tool to generate the boilerplate code to call RPGLE programs from Node.js.
 2. A TypeScript library to call the generated code from the CLI.

-The user uses a simple JSON schema to define the input and output of the RPGLE program.
+The user defined a simple JSON schema to define the input and output of the RPGLE program.
 The tool generates the TypeScript interfaces and the TS/Node.js code to call the RPGLE program.
-Logicgoose can also generates the RPGLE code to handle the input and output, as well as the SQL procedure code to call the program.
+Logicgoose can also generate the RPGLE code to handle the input and output, as well as the SQL procedure code to call the program if it is needed.

 ---

 ### What's the point?

 Right now, Node.js doesn't have a simple way of calling RPGLE programs, other than itoolkit, which has a dependency of having something setup on the server (XMLSERVICE).
-While Logicgoose does require a procedure in the middle to call the program, all of the work to generate those procedures and code to call them is generated for you.
+While Logicgoose does sometimes require a procedure in the middle to call the program, all of the work to generate those procedures and code to call them is generated for you.
 This means that the RPGLE program can be called from any Node.js app without having to write the boilerplate code to call it.

-Secondly, is type-safety in building applications.
+Secondly is type-safety when building applications that call those programs.
 Logicgoose ensures the input and output types are correct and we do this because we generate all the type defintions for you in the generated TypeScript code.

 <details>
   <summary>Example</summary>